ASNA/SunFarm/docs/program-bootstrap.md

 <br>
 <br>

 &#128161; QSys Program Bootstrapping seems intimidating.
-Rest assured that the steps taken are the **same** steps IBMi needs to execute (or very similar).
+Rest assured that the steps taken are the **same** steps IBM i needs to execute (or very similar).
 RPG runtime on the IBM i hides the Bootstrap code from you.
-The Bootstrap process is **very* fast, the most time consuming is the external file access (and of course the Application developer's logic code).
+The Bootstrap process is **very** fast, the most time consuming is the external file access (and of course the Application developer's logic code).

 <br>
 <br>